cDima/Aerial/Readme.md

 3. Right click **Aerial.scr** and choose Install, windows will install it for you.
 4. If any issues occur, please read the FAQ below or enter an issue to the tracker.

-**Option B:** Double-click Aerial.scr to launch.
+To use the standalone windowed mode, rename the `.scr` file to a `.exe` and launch.

-To uninstall, delete the downloaded .scr file.
+To uninstall, delete the downloaded `.scr` file.

 ## Features
 * **Auto Load Latest Aerials:** Aerials are loaded directly from Apple, so you're never out of date.